Tax guide

 • Using a familiar old section or form number without verifying the current official form under the 2025 Act.

-• Mixing AY 2026-27 filing records with Tax Year 2026-27 payment or TDS records in the same working file.
+• Keep the Income-tax business roadmap AY 2026-27 filing records separate from Tax Year 2026-27 payment and TDS records.

 • Treating a headline slab, rebate, or threshold figure as the final tax computation without running the full calculation.